drufball/yosai/_drafts/flaws.md

 Denri took a step forward, clenching her fists.

 Aki stomped between them, holding her hands up.
 Frustrated tears spilled down her cheeks.
 "Stop fighting!
-If anyone thinks something is wrong then we shouldn't do it.
-We're a family and family supports each other!"
+We're supposed to take care of each other!"
+She looked back at the prisoner.
+"And I don't want to hurt the tengu either."

 Denri bit back a retort.
 Taking it out on Aki wasn't the right thing to do.
 And it didn't look like she was convincing Eizo one way or the other.
 She threw her hands in the air.
 "Fine.
 Do what you want."
 She stomped further into the cave.